 Set number and type of lights according to the lighting mode:• lighting brightness [ value ]

 The different lights and their roles are discussed in the lighting details.

-- ambient - ambient light only (gives a flat appearance; best combined with silhouette edges and white background)
+- ambient - ambient light only (gives a flat appearance; best combined with silhouettes and white background)

 - single - ambient light and one directional light (the key light)